Kim-Chu-0x0/1340_Gp/README.md

 4.File input/output (e.g., for loading/saving game status):

-  The game is a rougue-like style game, in this kind of game, every playthrough is not related to the previous one, SL is not needed
+  The game provides a well developed SL system, includes Auto-Saving, and Multiple Save-Slots for play to save their progress

 5.Program codes in multiple files: